ThinkingBeyond/BeyondQuantum-2025/Taskia Islam and Irene Gallini/README.md

 6. State what future investigations
 7. State your references

+# Introduction
+Have you ever wondered whether a credential information you send to another person actually remains secure between the two parties?
+Are there any potential ways you could determine whether some tried decrypting it?
+That’s where Quantum Cryptography comes to play!
+By encoding bits into polarized photon states, quantum cryptography utilizes quantum mechanical principles to ensure that your information remains secure.

+Our research focused on dividing deep into understanding a limitation of the quantum key distribution’s BB84 protocol: the impacts on the secure key by the vulnerable measurement device.
+We learned that one of the most effective ways to remove this limitation and make quantum cryptography more practical is by implementing the Measurement-Device-Independent quantum key distribution (MDI QKD): in this protocol, the key never gets impacted by the measurement device.
+The bonus?
+The protocol may involve untrustable third parties.
+We implemented the protocol on Qiskit to visualize the way it works.

+That’s not it- our research further dived deep into the noise effects compared to the Quantum Bit Error Rate (QBER) on MDI-QKD compared to other QKD protocols to deduce conclusions as to what other possible issues MDI-QKD may have.
+We simulated the BB84, B92 and E91 protocols on Qiskit, implemented noise effects and QBER for all three protocols as well as for the MDI-QKD protocol.

 ### Further Guidance: Formating
 - Structure this readme using subsections
 - Your job is to